willjackson/simple-vps-provisioner/README.md

 ```

 This will:
+- **Verify DNS points to server** (interactive check)
 - Install and configure certbot
 - Obtain Let's Encrypt SSL certificate
 - Configure nginx with HTTPS (port 443)
 - Redirect HTTP to HTTPS automatically
 - Enable HSTS, OCSP stapling, and TLS 1.2/1.3
 - Setup automatic certificate renewal

+**DNS Verification:** Before obtaining SSL certificates, the tool automatically verifies that your domain's DNS points to the server.
+If DNS is not configured or points elsewhere, you'll be prompted to:
+1. Check DNS again (after updating records)
+2. Continue without HTTPS (HTTP only)
+3. Abort setup

 After completion, visit `https://mysite.com` (note the **https**)